Why should girls participate in the Girl Scout Cookie Program?

 delivered by a girl.
 In 2018, GSGLA opted in to participate.

-For 2019, we are one of four councils piloting a different Digital
+In 2019, we were one of four councils piloting a different Digital

-Cookie platform that mirrors the platform girls used for the 2018 Fall
+Cookie platform that mirrored the platform girls used for the Fall

 items shipped directly to them (for an extra fee).

 Yes, some do.
 However, GSGLA offers a non-GMO Girl Scout S'mores (from Little Brownie Bakers),

 which is available on a limited basis, while inventory lasts.
 The

 Little Brownie Bakers S'mores variety as the only exception.
 View the

 LBB S'mores video here.

 Other than the S'mores variety from LBB, the remaining cookie